mrkkrp/htaglib/README.md

 $ stack install htaglib
 ```

-*Note: you need to link your executable against TagLib library.
-On Unix-like
- systems just add `-ltag_c` to `ghc-options` field in your `.cabal` file and
- you're done.
-Users of other operating systems should be able to handle the
- problem somehow.*

 ### Reading meta data

 Now to the hacking.
 It's recommended that you define a record representing